 Work, Work, Work

 I currently work for a local non-profit agency, helping with fundraising, social media, press releases, and office work.
 This is what I love to do, but due to it being a non-profit, my position is only part-time.
-I also have a 2nd job as a bank teller and opening new accounts, which is something that I have been doing since college.
+I also have a 2nd job working for our local school district.
 If we are blessed to be chosen as adoptive parents, I will make adjustments to my work situation in order to watch my child grow up and be an active and involved parent.

 Our home is always open to family and friends.
 Whether it is for a long holiday weekend, a wedding, or just a quick stop on their way through town, we welcome them and they know that they can be themselves.
 We also enjoy hosting Christmas Eve every year, where about 20 family members gather for food, drinks, and a White Elephant gift exchange.
 We love the conversations, laughs, and barks that fill our home, and we hope that we can add a child's giggle to the list of noises that we hear in our home.